Should You Use A Fitness and Activity Monitors? Are they Effective and worth your money? If Yes, Which One Is The Best One?

 - Online Community to connect with others and compete.

-- Companion App is little complicated and less accurate as compared to Fitbit and Jawbone apps.
+- Companion App is a little complicated and less accurate as compared to Fitbit and Jawbone apps.

-- Online Community is not as active as of Fitbit.
+- Online Community is not as active as Fitbit.

 - Does not support Windows Phone.

-If you are looking for a tracker which can track your intense activities and lets you have an eye on notifications without touching your phone, Garmin Vivosmart HR is the best fitness tracker for you.
-Not only the Garmin Vivosmart HR provides all the features of any modern fitness tracker, it also shows you weather details and allows you control music player and camera remotely.
+If you are looking for a tracker that can track your intense activities and lets you have an eye on notifications without touching your phone, Garmin Vivosmart HR is the best activity tracker for you.
+Not only the Garmin Vivosmart HR provides all the features of any modern activity tracker, but it also shows you weather details and allows you to control the music player and camera remotely.

-- Equipped with all the modern sensors being used in fitness trackers more than any other fitness tracker.
+- Equipped with all the modern sensors being used in activity monitors more than any other activity tracker.